Travel guide

 Four things that will make your trip easier from a connectivity perspective:

-• Install everything at home: Load your eSIMs with Wi-Fi before flying.
-You won't always have good internet on the road to install them.
+• Install everything at home: leave eSIMs loaded with Wi-Fi before you fly.
+On the road, you won't always have a good connection to install them.

-• Offline maps: Download each country on Google Maps or Maps.me so you don't depend on signal.
+• Offline maps: download each country in Google Maps or Maps.me so you don't depend on signal.

 The advantage over traditional roaming is enormous on a trip like this: you cross seven countries, and with roaming, the bill would be a nightmare.
-With an eSIM, you know what you're spending in advance.
-If in doubt, compare it in eSIM vs roaming.
+With an eSIM, you know what you're spending upfront.
+If you have doubts, compare it in eSIM vs. roaming.

 Frequently asked questions